 Employment trends have shifted dramatically over the past few years, and workers have found themselves in very high demand.
 While the high demand is great for job applicants, it translates to potential challenges for employers as the new hires have more choices about where they land.
 Since workers can quickly find a replacement for their current job, you need to make sure that your company doesn’t do anything that pushes new hires away.
 In terms of cultivating a sense of belonging, this means setting up a safe space for new hires.

 A “safe space” might be difficult to think about, especially for remote workers.
-So, consider any parts of your company culture that might be considered hostile or toxic to outside observers.
-Are these parts of your culture that could steer someone away?
+So, assess your company culture that might be considered hostile or toxic to external observers.
+Are these parts of your culture steering someone away?
 If so, then you’ve failed to set up a safe space for new hires.

-To build a safe space for virtual team members, provide digital resources that can help lost new hires.
-This can include everything from access to counseling to a clear process for dealing with workplace issues.
+To build a safe space for virtual team members, provide digital resources that can help new hires.
+The resources can include everything from access to counseling to a clear process for dealing with workplace issues.

 A safe space mentality can also work wonders for your company culture by helping you retain your existing talent.

 Connect New Hires With Other Employees

-While remote work has made many employees more flexible and satisfied with their roles, we inevitably lose organic connections and camaraderie built in the office.
-By connecting new hires to other team members serendipitously, managers create a sense of truly belonging for new hires, managers should connect them with other team members in an intentional and meaningful way.
+While remote work has made many employees more flexible and satisfied with their roles, organizations inevitably lose organic connections and camaraderie built in the office.
+To foster a true sense of belonging for new hires, managers should connect them with other team members in an intentional and meaningful way.

 Check In With New Hires And Help Them Find Their Voice

 What does your employee onboarding process look like?
-Do you regularly meet with remote new hires to check-in?
+Do you regularly check in with remote new hires?

 When you hire a new worker, block off time each week or so during their first three months to check in with them.
 Remember, they’re new to your company’s system and may not know who to contact if they have any issues.
 The feelings of being left out or not heard may cause them to quit, which impacts your employee turnover rate.